Resource Library

 How do you uncover foundation prospects that might be interested in funding your nonprofit organization’s programs or operations?
 It may not be as difficult as you think.

-The best way to locate foundations, however, is through a subscription service such as the Foundation Center (www.fdncenter.org).
-There are levels of subscriptions that vary in price and the number of accessible listing, usually ranging from $20 to $150 per month.
+The best way to locate foundations is through a subscription service such as the Foundation Directory Online (formerly Foundation Center).
+There are levels of subscriptions that vary in price and the number of accessible listings, usually ranging from $30 to $200 per month.
 A service such as this provides detailed information about thousands of foundations you can access at a glance, including: contact information, areas of interest, what the foundation will and will not fund, how to submit an application, deadlines, a board and trustee list, total current assets, average grant ranges, and a list of grants given in the previous year.

 In all cases, the goal is obviously to match your mission with a number of foundations.
 Once you’ve done this, you can create a prospects chart to keep track of your applications.